lwplan/RogueLiteDSL/docs/DSL_Syntax.md

 ## 6. Restrictions and Notes

-- Clauses must appear in the strict order defined in the body grammar.
+- Clauses must appear in the order shown above.
+When multiple effects are present they should be separated with `then`.
-- Exactly one immediate effect may be specified, but multiple modifier effects are allowed.
+- Only one immediate effect is allowed and it must precede any modifier effects.
+This rule is enforced by the `Lint()` pass rather than the parser.
 - Element and mechanic names are case-insensitive keywords defined by the tokenizer.
 - Amounts for mechanics accept either whole numbers or numbers followed by `%`.
 - Conditions only support numeric comparisons; complex boolean logic is not currently part of the grammar.